Craig Ervine: Captaincy

 On 22 February 2020, he captained Test team in the one-off Test against Bangladesh, after Sean Williams, Zimbabwe's regular Test captain, took leave ahead of the match for the birth of his first child.
 He scored a century top scoring for Zimbabwe in first innings with 107 and despite his valiant effort with the bat in both innings of the match on his captaincy debut, Zimbabwe went onto lose by an innings and 106 runs.

 In August 2021, he was appointed as white ball captain of Zimbabwe for the first time and assumed white ball captaincy for the first time during the limited overs series against Ireland and the T20I series against Scotland.
-He was reinstated as the captain of Zimbabwe side for the three match ODI series against Sri Lanka in January 2022.
+He was reinstated as the captain of Zimbabwe team for the three match ODI series against Sri Lanka in January 2022.

 Education

 Ervine studied for A-levels at Lomagundi College.

 Personal life

 Ervine's father Rory and uncle Neil both played first-class cricket for Rhodesia B in the 1977/78 Castle Bowl competition and another uncle, Gordon Den, played for Rhodesia and Eastern province in the 1960s.
-Den's father, Ervine's grandfather, Alexander Den is recorded as having made one appearance for Rhodesia against the touring Australian national side in 1936.
+Den's father, Ervine's grandfather, Alexander Den is recorded as having made one appearance for Rhodesia against the touring Australian national team in 1936.
 He along with his brothers Sean and Ryan were brought and raised up in a farm outside Harare and he inherited interest in cricket through his grandparents who would even pay 50 cents to anyone who took a wicket.

 Ervine's brother, Sean Ervine also played for Zimbabwe and, after leaving the country in 2004, forged a successful career in English county cricket with Hampshire.
 Another brother Ryan played domestic limited overs cricket in Zimbabwe in 2009/10 season.

 Ervine almost had a hand amputated in his early teens following a freak accident where he slipped and fell on broken glass in his family's living room.
 He slipped on some stray penlight batteries at home.
 His mum who was a nurse during wartime immediately helped her son from excessive bleeding.
 The injury required a three-hour reconstructive operation to his right hand.